Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The process of spreading something across a place.
 **Sentence:** The distribution of food during crises often determines the success of relief efforts.
 **Conversation:**
-A – How did the food reach all the villagers?
+A – How did the food reach all the villagers
 B – The distribution was organized by the local government and NGOs.

 ---